fuzzygroup/wayfarer/docs/guides/tutorial.md

 CollectGithubIssues.perform_now("https://github.com/rails/rails")
 {% endhighlight %}

 By default, all this work happens within a single thread.
+We can speed this up.
 Let's bump up the number of threads to 16:

 {% highlight ruby %}
 class CollectGithubIssues < Wayfarer::Job